aa2mz/Tiny-Radio/software/examples/tiny RF tool/readme.md

 I use a Schottky diode as the power pin to provide reverse polarity protection.
 ![Prepare](0903200915.jpg)

-The si5351 breakout board is coldered on an were finished!
+The si5351 breakout board is soldered on an we're finished!
 ![built](0903200921a.jpg)

 The software is controlled by and tested with fldigi, flrig, WSJT-X and Ham Radio Deluxe